Wings are cool. If you have a pair, you can fly, blow people away with their flaps,

 - Fallout: New Vegas: Crippling a Cazador's wings is an excellent way to soften them up for the killshot.
 Of course, that assumes you can actually hit them in the first place, and not get stung to death by five or six of his buddies.

-- In Star Fox, your ship can sometimes lose its wings when it's damaged, particularly if you fly too close to something big and clip them yourself. how the thing can keep flying with no wings is anyone's guess.
+- In Star Fox, your ship can sometimes lose its wings when it's damaged, particularly if you fly too close to something big and clip them yourself.
+It stays flying thanks to the ship's G-Diffuser system, but its laser goes back to being standard if you had collected upgrades.

 - In The Legend of Zelda: The Wind Waker, hitting a Mothula enough times will cause it to lose its wings and drop to the ground.